w3c/wai-media-guide/description.md

 title: "Audio Description of Visual Information"   # Do not translate "title:".
 Do translate the text after "title:".
 title_html: '<img src="/content-images/wai-media-guide/AD.png" alt="" class="" style="height: 1em;"> Audio Description of Visual Information'   # Do not translate "title:".
 Do translate the text after "title:".

-nav_title: "Audio Description" # A short title that is used in the navigation
+nav_title: "Description" # A short title that is used in the navigation
 doc-note-type: draft

 lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry